What is Shoulder Bursitis?

 Treatment for Shoulder Bursitis

-- Initial treatment for mild shoulder bursitis sufferers involves rest and applying a cold compress to the affected shoulder.
+Initial treatment for mild shoulder bursitis sufferers involves rest and applying a cold compress to the affected shoulder.
 Other common treatments for more moderate to severe sufferers includes taking anti-inflammatory medications and steroid shots; however, these are only temporary pain relievers that also come with a list of potential side effects.
-In very severe cases of chronic shoulder bursitis, surgery may be a necessary treatment.

 - Stretching regularly to increase mobility and range of motion.